 We’ve seen the good, the bad and the ugly from every player on display.
 We’ve heard the good, the bad and the ugly from every mogul with a microphone.
-Would we handle such a grave occasion any differently if given the opportunity?
+Would we handle such an occasion any differently if given the opportunity?
 Now that’s a thought worth pondering.

 When I sense the judgmental barnacles building on my still too-prideful heart, I sometimes return to the Litany of Humility, a prayer attributed to Rafael Cardinal Merry de Val (1865-1930), Secretary of State for Pope Saint Pius X.